OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 The ultimate and most definitive way of updating the configuration parameters of an OpenVidu Pro cluster is connecting to the OpenVidu Server Pro Node through SSH and changing the desired values:

 1. SSH to the OpenVidu Server Pro machine using your private rsa key
-2. Using root user with `sudo su` command
+2. Using root user with `sudo su` command, go to OpenVidu Pro installation folder (default and recommended is `/opt/openvidu`)
-2. Go to folder `/opt/openvidu` and update file `.env` with the new configuration values
+2. Update file `.env` with the new configuration values
-3. Restart OpenVidu Server Pro with `./openvidu restart` in the folder `/opt/openvidu`
+3. Restart OpenVidu Server Pro with `./openvidu restart`

-To validate your changes and check that everything went well, you should take a look to OpenVidu Server Pro logs.
+Keep an eye on the OpenVidu logs that will automatically display after restarting the service to check that everything went well.

 <br>